Have you always wanted to visit Mexico City?

 This popular district is one of the trendiest and hip parts to stay in and visit when in Mexico City.
 The Avenida Álvaro Obregón, which is the central avenue running through the heart of the district, is one of the best places to explore a more upper-class version of Mexico City life.

-Lined with rows upon rows of trees and shrubs, you’ll also find here many boutique restaurants, classy bars as well as many buildings refurbished from previous mansions.
-One of the best things to explore in this district is Mercado Roma, which is a multi-level food hall famous for all things grub.
+Lined with rows upon rows of trees and shrubs, you’ll also find many boutique restaurants, classy bars, and buildings refurbished from previous mansions.
+One of the best things to explore in this district is Mercado Roma, a multi-level food hall famous for all things grub.

-Here you can try some of Mexico’s most authentic and tasty dishes such as pico de gallo, burritos, and Alhambra.
-It’s open from 9:00 am daily, however, closing hours vary between 7:00 pm and 2:00 am depending on the day.
-Regardless of the day, it’s always a great place to grab some lunch or dinner.
+Here, you can try some of Mexico’s most authentic and tasty dishes, such as pico de gallo, burritos, and Alhambra.
+It’s open from 9:00 am daily; however, closing hours vary between 7:00 pm and 2:00 am depending on the day.
+Regardless of the day, it’s always a great place to grab lunch or dinner.

 Translated directly as the “Island of the Dolls”, we won’t lie – this one is pretty damn creepy.
 Located in the channels of the Xochimilco canal system, which is in the south of Mexico City, this island is infamous for being home to hundreds of strung-up and mutilated dolls.

-The legend goes that the once owner of this island found a girl who had drowned near his island and started to hear voices and see things at night.
+The legend goes that the former owner of this island found a girl who had drowned near his island and started to hear voices and see things at night.

-Pretty gruesome, but in terms of unique things to see and do in Mexico City, this one is a must-inclusion on our list.
-The only way to reach this gem is by trajinera, which are the colourful boats found in the Xochimilco Canal.
+It’s pretty gruesome, but in terms of unique things to see and do in Mexico City, this one is a must-inclusion on our list.
+The only way to reach this gem is by trajinera, the colourful boats in the Xochimilco Canal.
 It takes roughly an hour and a half to reach, where you’ll stop and walk around the island.

-Known as housing one of the most comprehensive art collections in the world, Museo Soumaya is a haven for everything from Mexico’s Pre-Hispanic Mesoamerican era.
+Known as housing one of the most comprehensive art collections in the world, Museo Soumaya has been a haven for everything from Mexico’s pre-Hispanic Mesoamerican era.

-With over 1 million visitors annually, it continues to feature as the country’s most visited museum.
+With over 1 million visitors annually, it is the country’s most visited museum.
 It’s best known for its art collection, which details the last 3000 years of Mexico, including folklore Mexican art as well as work from legendary global artists such as Salvador Dalí, Pablo Picasso, Tintoretto, and Auguste Rodin.

-With over 66,000 sculptures, pieces of art, historical documents, and more, it truly is a great way to explore Mexico’s colourful, impressive history and development.
+With over 66,000 sculptures, art pieces, historical documents, and more, it truly is a great way to explore Mexico’s colourful, impressive history and development.

-Even the exterior of the museum alone draws many tourists with its odd yet mesmerizing giant silver shape with a snake-like textural design.
+The museum’s exterior alone draws many tourists, with its odd yet mesmerizing giant silver shape and snake-like textural design.

 #5 – Walking Tour of Mexico City

-Free walking tours aren’t nearly enough utilized as they should be by travellers.
-However these are arguably the best way to get to know the streets of any city, and Mexico City is no different.
+Free walking tours aren’t nearly as much utilised as travellers should.
+However, these are arguably the best way to get to know the streets of any city, and Mexico City is no different.

-You’ll also get to know all of the sites, special gems you otherwise wouldn’t know about as well as develop a solid mental map so you don’t get lost.
-And all for free too!
+You’ll also get to know all of the sites and unique gems you otherwise wouldn’t know about, as well as develop a solid mental map so you don’t get lost.
+And all for free, too!
 One of our top picks is the Estación Free Walking Tour in the Historic District.

-Leaving every day from either 11 am or 2:30 pm, this great tour explores all of the top sites in the area.
-This includes the Zócalo, with its famous massive Mexican flag raised overhead, as well as the important buildings situated on the periphery of the giant plaza.
+Leaving every day from either 11 am or 2:30 pm, this fantastic tour explores all of the top sites in the area.
+This includes the Zócalo, with its famous massive Mexican flag, raised overhead, as well as the important buildings situated on the periphery of the giant plaza.

-These include the Catedral Metropolitana, which features two giant bell towers, as well as the National Palace, which now serves as the official residence for the current president of Mexico.
+These include the Catedral Metropolitana, which features two giant bell towers, and the National Palace, which now serves as the official residence for the current president of Mexico.

-Other interesting landmarks covered are the Templo Mayor, Palacio de Bellas Artes, Torre Latinoamericana and Alameda Central.
-The tour is structured and organized in such a way that you end up with a great panoramic view of the historic centre, whilst also learning lots of interesting and fun facts from the passionate guides who lead this tour.
+Other interesting landmarks are the Templo Mayor, Palacio de Bellas Artes, Torre Latinoamericana, and Alameda Central.
+The tour is structured and organized to give you a great panoramic view of the historic centre while you learn lots of interesting and fun facts from the passionate guides who lead it.

 Best Time to Visit Mexico City